 The Clean Energy Regulator does not regulate certificate prices.
 This process is market-driven, with the price of certificates determined by factors including supply and demand.

-Department of the Environment and Energy handles all policy issues relating to the Renewable Energy Target.
+Department of Climate Change, Energy, the Environment and Water handles all policy issues relating to the Renewable Energy Target.